 “Only 2 tickets remaining!”

-Followed by a big orange button: “Book NOW!”
+Followed by a prominent orange button: “Book NOW!”

-“Thousands of people are online right now and are booking flights…”
+“Thousands of people are booking flights right now…”

-“This is the cheapest available and someone else may be booking this exact ticket while I’m hesitating…”
+“This is the cheapest available, and someone else might grab it…”

-He cannot take the pressure anymore and clicks the button.
+Ben couldn’t handle the pressure and clicked the button.

-In his book, Cialdini mentioned only in a couple of paragraphs that a low price is the most obvious and influential weapon when making a purchasing decision.
+In his book, Cialdini briefly mentions that a low price is the most compelling weapon when making a purchasing decision.

 “In my investigations, I frequently saw practitioners use…